flitnetics/APIVault/README.md

 # About
-This API Gateway returns a token when you send a POST request to /api/auth with a JSON format like below:
+APIVault is an API Gateway similar to Kong but is much simpler.
+Of course APIVault does "sub-milliseconds" like Kong as APIVault is written in Go!

 **Authentication**